23 February update – Travellers Worldwide announced on their website that they have ceased trading. We will be making further updates very soon.

 According to the Travellers Worldwide website these individuals, called "volunteers", are able to, among others, monitor, feed and manage orangutans who are under rehabilitation for potential forest release in the future.
 However, this practice, which can and should be done by SORC staff only, can have serious negative impacts for orangutans under rehabilitation and yet has continued for over 15 years.

-Without their mothers orphan orangutans need familiarity and trust, and should therefore only bond with the minimal number of caregivers as possible in their early years as the apes are guided through the rehabilitation process.
+Without their mothers orphan orangutans need familiarity and trust, and should therefore only be exposed to and bond with the minimal number of caregivers as possible in their early years as the apes are guided through the rehabilitation process.
 Having ever changing personnel working hands on with rehabilitant orangutans increases the risk of the orangutans becoming far too comfortable with humans, thus increasing the instance of human habituation as these animals' interests are diverted away from natural behaviours and interactions within the forest environment.

 It is no surprise that SORC has for many years faced major problems with orangutans habituated to humans, made worse by its unethical and unsustainable orangutan tourism.
 Habituated orangutans have also attacked tourists at SORC.